ray-cast/ray-mmd/Materials/README.md

 * ##### SMOOTHNESS_MAP_FILE (see [ALBEDO_MAP_FILE](#ALBEDO_MAP_FILE))

 * ##### const float smoothness = 0.0 ~1.0;
-* ##### const float smoothnessMapLoopNum = 1.0; (see [albedoMapLoopNum](#albedoMapLoopNum))
+* ##### const float2 smoothnessMapLoopNum = 1.0; (see [albedoMapLoopNum](#albedoMapLoopNum))

 Metalness:
 -------------
-　　Metalness is one method of determining reflectivity and what part of the texture is a metal, used to instead of old pipeline such as specular highlight map, the metalness maps are always a grayscale map, but there is almost never grayscale map used, and as such only uses the `R` channel in the `RGBA` map as default channel, you can also specify what channel will happen for the default channel by set `code` to the `METALNESS_MAP_SWIZZLE`
+　　Metalness is one method of determining reflectivity and what part of the texture is a metal, used to instead of old pipeline such as specular highlight map, the metalness maps are always a grayscale map with mono channel, but there is almost never grayscale map used, and as such only uses the `R` channel in the `RGBA` map as default channel, also, you can specify what channel will happen for the default channel by sets `code` to the `METALNESS_MAP_SWIZZLE`

 * ##### METALNESS_MAP_FROM (see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM))
 * ##### METALNESS_MAP_UV_FLIP (see [ALBEDO_MAP_UV_FLIP](#ALBEDO_MAP_UV_FLIP))